Back to blog

 3. Facilitate coordination among mobility advocacy groups focused specifically on walking, biking, or transit.

-4. Increase the collective power and influence of DSP and DSP Coalition members.
+4. Increase the collective power and influence of DSP and DSP coalition members.

-Check out the DSP Coalition Governance Memorandum [PDF] for more information about Coalition member responsibilities.
+Check out the DSP Coalition Governance Memorandum [PDF] for more information about coalition member responsibilities.

-Here are just a few of the wins that Coalition members have celebrated over the years:
+Here are just a few of the wins that coalition members have celebrated over the years:

 • In 2017, Denver committed to Vision Zero and set the goal of eliminating traffic fatalities and serious injuries by 2030